 ELI5 is a Python package which helps to debug machine learning classifiers and explain their predictions.

-- lightning - explain weights and predictions of lightning classifiers and regressors.
+- explain weights and predictions of scikit-learn linear classifiers and regressors;

 License is MIT.

 - eli5.sklearn.InvertableHashingVectorizer and eli5.sklearn.FeatureUnhasher allow to recover feature names for pipelines which use HashingVectorizer or FeatureHasher;

 - added support for scikit-learn linear regression models (ElasticNet, Lars, Lasso, LinearRegression, LinearSVR, Ridge, SGDRegressor);

 - doc and vec arguments are swapped in explain_prediction function; vec can now be omitted if an example is already vectorized;

 - fixed issue with dense feature vectors;

 - all class_names arguments are renamed to target_names;

 - feature name guessing is fixed for scikit-learn ensemble estimators;

 - testing improvements.